 Agile project management is a prevailing approach for tracking various roles, tasks, deadlines, and additional project factors.
 More so, the project management approach also prioritizes continuous and speedy development and enhancement.

-Although the project management approach has emerged from within the software industry, it can be applied to other sectors, such as marketing.
-For instance, your team can then be more responsive to the consumer, implementing changes rapidly.
+Although the project management approach has emerged within the software industry, it can be applied to other sectors, such as marketing.
+For instance, your team can respond more to the consumer, rapidly implementing changes.
 Such a customer-centric approach can be effectively applied to other fields outside the software industry.

-More so, if you are not 100% sure how to go about it or you need help with your project management, the solution is readily obtainable.
-Simply hire a virtual project manager.
+The solution is readily obtainable if you are not 100% sure how to proceed or need help with your project management.
+Hire a virtual project manager.
 But let us contemplate the nature of agile project management.

 Agile project management

-Agile project management involves an iterative development process and is associated with the approach of developing software projects.
+Agile project management involves an iterative development process associated with developing software projects.

-So this means the team must work collaboratively within the budget and on time.
-In this article, we will focus on the general concept of there being no universal agile methodology.
+This means the team must work collaboratively within the budget and on time.
+This article will focus on the general concept of no universal agile methodology.

 The history of agile project management

 The history of agile project management is intertwined with software development.
-With a rather young history, starting in the 1990s, traditional project management methodologies such as Waterfall were simply not sufficiently effective.
+With a relatively young history, starting in the 1990s, traditional project management methodologies such as Waterfall were not compelling.

 More so, they lacked flexibility, autonomy, and adaptability.
-Making changes based on the team’s learning was also not that easy to implement.
+Making changes based on the team’s learning was also challenging to implement.